 Recommendations:

-- On iPhone: try the native WhatsApp translation first
+- On iPhone: Try the native Translator for WhatsApp first.

 - On Android: combine Tap to Translate with a floating translator